faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

         ![](./images/goal_3_logstreams_s3rdslambdahandler.png)

-    - for incoming record into API Gateway, it is better to set (probably a merchant machine) to transfer data with aggregated time to avoid exhausting invocation of `ApiGatewayToKinesisLambda`
     - The most prominent throttling limit as per screenshot above is at `S3RdsLambdaHandler` where it consumes ~0.6 second per lambda activity.
 By default, each PutObject event will trigger a separate Lambda invocation.
 If S3 bucket receives 1,000+ uploads, lambda will invoke 1,000+ times causing the limit error.
 Also RDS instance itself will hvae issue as it might not able to handle such multiple connections at a time
     - Few workarounds are:
+        - Incoming data design throughput
+            - for incoming record into API Gateway, it is better to set (probably a merchant machine) to transfer data with aggregated data at a time to avoid exhausting invocation of `ApiGatewayToKinesisLambda`
         - Use buffer mechanism
             - Once file arrive at S3, S3 will send notification to Simple Queue Service (SQS) or Eventbridge.
 Then only invoke lambda to process SQS/Eventbridge event in batches.
 The lambda also can be setup to use certain batch size to `copy / insert into` RDS afterwards
             - Also, I can increase buffer from initial point of contact of data throughput such as increasing number of shards for Kinesis (scale horizontally, typically 1MB/sec or 1000 records/sec per shard) and increase threshold size or time to accumulate more records per file in `KinesisToS3Lambda`.
 I can even use alternative service like Kinesis Data Firehose to completely replace `KinesisToS3Lambda` for the same task thus providing more reserve of lambda concurrency